terminaldweller/mutator/bruiser/README.md

 For working examples which demonstrate how much the implementation has improved you can run `lua-scripts/demo2.lua` and `lua-scripts/df-demo.lua`. `demo2.lua` requires `ansicolor`. `df-demo.lua` uses the dwarf fortress executable as an example so you will have to first get that and then change the path in the lua file.<br/>

 For more detailed information on the modules and the methods they provide, you can look at the wiki.<br/>

-#### Lua Defaults
-Upon start-up, bruiser will look to find a file called `defaults.lua` in the same directory as the bruiser executable to run before running any user provided lua code, both in interactive and non-interactive modes.
-The path to the lua default file could be changed from the default value by the `LuaDefault` option passed to bruiser on startup.<br/>
-The default script provided will run `luarocks path --bin` and add `paht` and `cpath` so that you can use your Lua modules from bruiser.<br/>